fireundubh/playwithfire/papyrus-anti-patterns/using-nested-loops.md

 # Using nested loops
 ## Anti-pattern

 The author of the code below uses an outer loop and an inner loop to iterate over and process data.
 In this example, the inner loop will execute on each item in the outer array.
-If there were 20 items in the outer array, and 20 items in the inner array, these nested loops would require 400 iterations to fully complete.

 > **Editorial Note:** For the sake of clarity, some best practices are ignored in this example.